Mark-Stafford/Movies-Testing/src/web Readme.md

 Name: Mark Stafford

-//overview
+overview
+This app is used along side the tmdb movie api using react

 CA 1 web development movies app

 ### Features.
  Upcoming Movies Page

- Add to playlist button, no functionality just prints to console top rated movies
+ Add to playlist button
- Can add top rated movies to favorites movies
  Tv shows page added
- Can see more info and reviews about these tv shows Upcoming Movies Page
+ Can see more info about these
+ Upcoming Movies Page
  Add them favourites
  Now Playing Movie page